-Empathetic people have to have some kind of interactions with a person in order to begin experiencing empathy.
+Empathetic people have to have some interaction with a person to begin experiencing empathy.
 It's based on communication, either verbal or non-verbal.
 An empathetic person picks up on body language, social cues, or listens to another person express themselves.
-They may cry when watching commercials that tug at the heart strings, or find themselves getting worked up over someone else's sob story.
+They may cry when watching commercials that tug at the heartstrings or find themselves getting worked up over someone else's sob story.

-If an empathetic person was sitting back to back with an extremely depressed person, unless the depressed person made some kind of noises or outward expression, the empathetic person would never know it, and therefore never have an emotional reaction.
+If an empathetic person were sitting back to back with an extremely depressed person, unless the depressed person made some noises or outward expression, the empathetic person would never know it, and therefore never have an emotional reaction.

 Psychic empaths do not need to have this kind of interaction or awareness.
-Of course, an empathic person will also pick up emotions through communication and interpersonal interactions too, but they don't need it.
-They are picking up on a person's 'vibes'.
+Of course, an empathic person will also pick up emotions through communication and interpersonal interactions, but they don't need it.
+They are picking up on a person's "vibes."

 An empath can sit in a room and be perfectly fine.
-Some stranger happens to sit behind him or near him, and all of a sudden the empath starts experiencing new emotions that seem to come out of left field.
+Some stranger happens to sit behind him or near him, the empath may start experiencing new emotions that seem to come out of left field.
 The empath doesn't have to know or talk to an individual, doesn't have to be looking at the individual, or even know that the individual is there.
-An empath can even pick up emotions from a complete stranger sitting on the other side of a wall.
+An empath can even pick up emotions from a stranger sitting on the other side of a wall.

-An empathic person is less likely to get all worked up over a commercial or over an actor's monologue in a play, because they're not an actor's real emotions.
-They will pick up on emotions that another person is burying or hiding, however, and they'll feel it even if they don't make direct contact with that person.
+An empathic person is less likely to get all worked up over a commercial or an actor's monologue in a play (unless the actor is also worked up emotionally).
+Empaths will pick up on emotions that another person is burying or hiding, too, and they'll feel it even if they don't make direct contact with that person.
 Just being in proximity is enough for their intuitive antennae to pick up the vibes.
 Sometimes, they can sense the vibes of people who they're nowhere near, as long as they have some kind of connection with the person.